-"Japan Gateway: Kyoto University Top Global Program" (JGP) has been organizing to conduct international joint education and double degrees with world-class partner universities prominent in research areas such as Mathematics and Chemistry that Kyoto University has significantly international competitiveness.
-In the area of Environmental Studies, Graduate School of Global Environmental Studies plays a central role to prepare the way to implement interdisciplinary and practical researches to conduce towards the environmental issues, both in global and local scales.
-To fulfill this goal, Graduate School of Global Environmental Studies is collaborating with Graduate School of Agriculture to facilitate the international joint education and double degree program.
-Through the global education and research work, the program is set out to encourage young researchers to obtain skills and knowledge in environmental studies so that they can be able to work on the world stage in near future.
+"Japan Gateway: Kyoto University Top Global Program" (JGP) was established to implement international joint education and double degrees with world-class partner universities prominent in such research areas as Mathematics and Chemistry, where Kyoto University has demonstrated particular international competitiveness.
+In the area of Environmental Studies, the Graduate School of Global Environmental Studies plays a central role in preparing for implementation of interdisciplinary and practical research on environmental issues, both on a global and local scale.
+To this end, the Graduate School of Global Environmental Studies is collaborating with the Graduate School of Agriculture to facilitate an international joint education and double degree program.
+Through this global education and research initiative, the program seeks to foster young researchers who can gain skills and knowledge of environmental studies to enable them to perform capably on the world stage.